YouMightNotNeedKubernetes/minio/README.md

 ### Server placement

-A `node.labels.minio` label is used to determine which nodes the MinIO server can be deployed on.
+A `node.labels.minio` label is used to determine which nodes the service can be deployed on.

-The deployment uses both placement **constraints** & **preferences** to ensure that the servers are spread evenly across the nodes and only **ALLOW** one replica per node.
+The deployment uses both placement **constraints** & **preferences** to ensure that the servers are spread evenly across the Docker Swarm manager nodes and only **ALLOW** one replica per node.

 ![placement_prefs](https://docs.docker.com/engine/swarm/images/placement_prefs.png)